 A vegan wellington is a surprisingly simple recipe that will make a holiday meal special.
 Make your wellington easy with puff pastry and fill it with vegan beef, tofu, lentils, mushrooms, caramelized onions, or any combination of any of them.
 A wellington is beautiful, flaky, satisfying, delicious, and sure to be a crowd-pleaser!

-🌟 Why make this recipe
+🌟 Why make vegan wellington

 Wellingtons make holiday meals feel fancy and special!
 This will be my 21st holiday season as a vegan.
-I've made numerous versions of wellingtons over the years and they never disappoint.
+I’ve made numerous versions of wellingtons over the years and they never disappoint.
+They are a must-have for every vegan Thanksgiving and Christmas dinner.

-Wellington is one of my favorite things to make for a holiday meal since it's fairly easy to make considering how decorative it looks.
-It's also a great alternative to something like a vegan turkey or vegan ham as your main dish since it can easily be made gluten-free by simply using a gluten-free puff pastry.
+Wellington is one of my favorite things to make for a holiday meal since it’s fairly easy to make considering how decorative it looks.
+It’s also a great alternative to something like a vegan turkey or vegan ham as your main dish since it can easily be made gluten-free by simply using a gluten-free puff pastry.
 Best of all, you can fill it with layers of whatever you like to suit your taste or dietary needs.
+Serve it along with vegan gravy, vegan mashed potatoes, vegan baked stuffing, and jellied cranberry sauce for the perfect holiday meal!

 🧾 Ingredients and substitutions

-- Onions - about 2 large sweet onions for making a layer of caramelized onions.
+- Onions – about 2 large sweet onions for making a layer of caramelized onions.
+You can also add a few cloves of minced garlic to the onions.

-- Portabella Mushrooms - for making mushroom bacon.
+- Portobello Mushrooms – for making mushroom bacon.
 You can use any type of mushrooms that you like, but I prefer portabella since they are large enough to use like strips of bacon.
 You can also use tempeh bacon, rice paper vegan bacon, or store-bought vegan bacon alternatives.

 Make the parts of the wellington

-- While the pastry is warming up, peel and slice 2 onions into long thin pieces and toss them into a frying pan with 2 tbsp of olive oil and a 1/4 tsp. salt.
+Step 2 – While the pastry is warming up, peel and slice 2 onions into long thin pieces and toss them into a frying pan with 2 tbsp of olive oil and a 1/4 tsp. salt.
 Cook the onions on low, stirring occasionally for 30-40 minutes until they turn a light brown color and get sweet.

-- Slice a large portabella mushroom into thin slices and fry in 1 tbsp of neutral-flavored oil.
+Step 3 – Slice a large portabella mushroom into thin slices and fry in 1 tbsp of neutral-flavored oil.
 Sprinkle with salt and liquid smoke and cook for about 7-8 minutes on each side until thoroughly cooked.

-- Crumble drained, pressed, extra firm, or high protein tofu into a food processor and add vegan broth, poultry seasoning, soy sauce, nutritional yeast, salt, and pepper into a food processor and blend until combined.
+Step 4 – Crumble drained, pressed, extra firm, or high protein tofu into a food processor and add vegan broth, poultry seasoning, soy sauce, nutritional yeast, salt, and pepper into a food processor and blend until combined.

-- If not using the tofu method, use 12 oz. of vegan ground beef, or see further instructions in the variation section of this post.
+Step 5 – If not using the tofu method, use 12 oz. of vegan ground beef, or see further instructions in the variation section of this post.

-- Add a layer of caramelized onions down the center of the pastry puff leaving about three inches on both sides and about 1/2 inch on the top and bottom.
+Step 8 – Add a layer of caramelized onions down the center of the pastry puff leaving about three inches on both sides and about 1/2 inch on the top and bottom.

-- Top with a layer of seasoned tofu (or vegan beef, lentil loaf mixture, or vegan meatball mixture) about 3 inches wide covering the onions and mushrooms, and about 1 1/2 inches high.
+Step 10 – Top with a layer of seasoned tofu (or vegan beef, lentil loaf mixture, or vegan meatball mixture) about 3 inches wide covering the onions and mushrooms, and about 1 1/2 inches high.

 👩🏻🍳 Pro tips